 Infancy — building warmth and security

 In the first six months, infants mostly cry, eat, sleep, pee, and poop.
 And in response, the parents hold, feed, burp, change and wash the baby.
-These interactions lead to expectations.
+This way parents stay near to the baby while tending to them.

 When the baby is hungry, he gets cranky.
 When the parent feeds him, the baby’s needs are met and he is happy.
 The parent also feels happy for being able to satisfy the baby’s needs.